We are currently accepting submissions to the 2026 Montreal Fiction Prize, judged by Heather O'Neill.

 Annual Submission Windows:

-Spring Print: January 1st–January 31st
+Spring Print: January 5th–January 31st

 Digital: February 1st–May 31st

-The Montreal Fiction Prize: May 15th–June 15th
+The Montreal Fiction Prize: June 1st-June 30th

 Fall Print: July 1st–July 31st